antiocovaldez-crypto/LiveCompare-explanation/README.md

 ![Capture8](https://github.com/user-attachments/assets/14a398f1-a8a8-4802-aaaa-acb94dee1a45)

-- La columna "ALL" nos indica todos los tests aplicados a las areas (APP_AREA)
+- ALL: All tests applied to areas (APP_AREA).
-- La columna "COVERING" son las pruebas aplicadas a los "Most-at-risk"
+- COVERING: Tests applied to "Most-at-risk".
-- La columna "OPTIMAL" son las pruebas que daran el resultado optimo de covertura.
+- OPTIMAL: Tests providing the most efficient coverage.
-- La columna "TEST_GAPS" indica los elementos que todavia no tienen asignadas pruebas.
+- TEST_GAPS: Elements without assigned tests.

 ### 🖌 "App Area Details" Tab